centre-for-humanities-computing/fabula_pipeline/README.md

 - Sentiment arc:
     - mean & standard deviation
     - mean sentiment for each segment
-    - mean sentiment for first 10%, last 10%
+    - mean sentiment for first 10%, mean sentiment for last 10%
     - difference in sentiment between last 10% and the rest of the sentiment arc
 - Approximate entropy
 - Hurst
-- Bigram Entripy
+- Bigram entropy
 - Readability:
     - flesch grade, flesch ease, smog, ari, dale chall new